Report Guide

 Score = min(10, 2 + (Critical × 3.5) + (Medium × 1.0) + (Low × 0.3))

-The base score starts at 2 (reflecting inherent document risk), then each issue adds weight according to its severity.
-A document with even one Critical issue jumps quickly; Low issues contribute minimally.
+The base score starts at 2 (all contracts carry inherent risk).
+Each issue adds weight proportional to its severity.
+A single Critical issue jumps the score by 3.5; Low issues contribute only 0.3.
 The score is capped at 10.

 Important Disclaimer